Most frequent questions and answers

 If you have no work for all or some of your employees to do, then you can temporarily furlough them.
 The Government will cover up to 80% of wages to a maximum of £2,500 per month.
 You pay them through payroll and the Government reimburse you.
 The employee has to be on payroll on the 19th March 2020 to be eligible (note this was the 28th February but was changed on 15th April).

 If employees can either work from home or if their work means it is essential for them to travel to work, then they remain employed as usual.
 The furlough scheme can not be used in this case.
 This also includes working for an associated or linked company (eg another subsidiary of the same group of companies).
+From 1st July 2020, this will change and employees can work part time whilst still remaining furloughed.
+The employer will pay for the hours the employee works with the taxpayer making up the balance.

 If you have caring duties that have resulted from Covid19, there is an exception to this.
 Contact us for more information.

 The furlough scheme covers 1st March 2020 to 31st July 2020.
 From August to October, the scheme will be open but part of the cost will be borne by the employer.
-We await to see what that looks like.

 Yes. if your employee genuinely stopped work on or after 1st March then you can backdate the period of furlough to that date.